Conservative Treatment Options

-Bursitis is the inflammation or irritation of a fluid-filled sac called a ‘Bursa.’
-There are various bursa located around between bone, muscle and tendons and are designed to reduce friction or irritation.
-In fact, there are over one hundred and fifty bursa throughout the human body.
-Bursitis is most often caused by repetitive movement or less commonly due to a traumatic or direct contact injury.
-While this is the case, the incidence of Bursitis increases as we age due to a loss in the elastic properties of tendons.
-It is generally considered that activities such as gardening, raking, carpentry, shovelling, painting, scrubbing, tennis, golf, skiing, throwing, and pitching significantly increase the risk of developing Bursitis.
-Perhaps the most common reasons we encounter Bursitis in clinical practice is due to incorrect or poor posture.
-Stress or inflammation from other conditions, such as rheumatoid arthritis, gout, psoriatic arthritis, thyroid disorders, or unusual medication reactions may also increase a person’s risk.
+Bursitis is the inflammation of a fluid-filled sac called a ‘Bursa.’
+There are many bursa located around body between bones, muscles and tendons.
+They’re designed to reduce friction between surfaces.
+Bursitis is often caused by repetitive movement or traumatic injuries.
+The risk of developing Bursitis increases as we get older due to loss of elastic properties in tendons.
+It’s generally considered that activities such as gardening, raking, carpentry, shoveling, painting, scrubbing, tennis, golf, skiing, throwing, and pitching significantly increase the risk of developing the condition.
+Chiropractors regularly see people suffer from Bursitis due to poor posture.
+Stress or inflammation from other conditions such as rheumatoid arthritis, gout, psoriatic arthritis, thyroid disorders, or unusual medication reactions may also increase a person’s risk.

-Without doubt the most common clinical symptom of Bursitis is a deep aching or burning pain.
-The pain may progressively worsen over time or be sudden and severe in onset.
-Sufferers typically report a significant difficulty in using the affected limb or area.
+The most common clinical symptom of Bursitis is a deep aching or burning pain in the affected region.
+The pain may progressively worsen or be sudden and severe in onset.
+People usually report a significant difficulty in using the affected limb during usual activities of daily living.

-Bursitis is generally detected as a tender, warm swelling at the site of a bursa.
-It is important for you practitioner or health care professional to rule out other possible differential diagnoses before commencing treatment.
-A consultation with a primary health care practitioner such as a Chiropractor or Physiotherapist may include the following analysis:
+Bursitis is detected as there is a tender, warm swelling at the site of a bursa.
+It’s important for you practitioner or health care professional to rule out other possible differential diagnoses before commencing treatment.
+An examination may include the following analysis:

-- Review of medical history as well as various injury specifics such as mechanism of injury, location of pain, quality of pain, aggravating and relieving factors to assist your therapist in determining your problem
+- Review of medical history as well as various injury specifics such as mechanism of injury, location of pain, quality of pain, aggravating and relieving factors.

 - Referral for imaging may be clinically indicated to assist your practitioner in formulating an appropriate diagnosis and therefore management plan.
-Such images may include X-ray, Ultrasound, MRI or CT.
+These imaging studies may include X-ray, Ultrasound, MRI or CT.

-If after completing the above steps you see no improvement in your condition it is recommended that you seek appropriate attention from your family physician or musculoskeletal therapist.
+If after completing the above steps you see no improvement in your condition it’s recommended that you seek appropriate attention from your family physician or musculoskeletal therapist.

 Chiropractic & Physiotherapy

 Treatment will vary depending upon the exact location of your Bursitis.
-However, traditional management is aimed at reducing inflammation, eliminating pain and enhancing general function and ability to complete activities of daily living.
+Management is aimed at reducing inflammation, eliminating pain and enhancing general function and ability to complete activities of daily living.
 Treatment may include techniques such as joint mobilisation, stretching, massage, physiological therapeutics (ice/heat/ultrasound/laser/shockwave therapy) and specific exercise advice.

 Your doctor may prescribe medication to reduce inflammation in the Bursa.
-Corticosteroids, also known simply as “steroids,” are often used because they work quickly to decrease the inflammation and pain.
+Corticosteroids are often used because they work quickly to decrease inflammation and pain.
 Steroids may be injected directly into the injured Bursa.

-While rare, surgical intervention may be warranted if all other treatment methods have been exhausted and deemed unhelpful.
-It is recommended that you discuss various surgical intervention options with your general practitioner.
+Surgical intervention may be warranted if all other treatment methods have been exhausted and deemed unhelpful.
+It’s recommended that you discuss various surgical intervention options with your general practitioner.

 - Trochanteric bursitis is quite a common cause of general hip pain & discomfort.
 Conservative management such as Chiropractic treatment is warranted before more invasive therapies are considered.
 Gerber, J.M (1994).
 Conservative treatment of calcific trochanteric bursitis.
 Journal of Manipulative & Physiological Therapeutics, 17(4); 250 – 252.